Buying A Houston Home? Do You Know What NOT To Buy?

 Effects: 8% Of the Market

 Properties included in this analysis are those located on major Houston streets.
-These are Kirby, Bissonnet, Buffalo Speedway, Memorial Dr, Voss, and Woodway.
-The study also covered TC Jester, Richmond, Washington Ave, Montrose Blvd, W. Gray, W Dallas, Shepherd, and Westheimer Rd.
+These are Kirby, Bissonnet, Buffalo Speedway, Memorial Drive, Voss, and Woodway.
+The study also covered TC Jester, Richmond, Washington Avenue, Montrose Boulevard, W. Gray, W. Dallas, Shepherd, and Westheimer Road.

-Houston homebuyers face the following challenges when living along a major thoroughfare:
+Homebuyers in Houston face the following challenges when living along a major thoroughfare:

 1. Noise